zeek/zeek/frameworks/broker.rst

 * If you need the full data set locally in order to achieve low-latency queries using data store "clones" can provide that.

-* If you need data that persists across restarts of Bro processes, then data stores can also provide that.
+* If you need data that persists across restarts of Zeek processes, then data stores can also provide that.

 * If the data you want to store is complex (tables, sets, records) or